Weeaboo420/pythonCollection/README.md

 A selection of scripts I am working on in my spare time

+# Game
+A basic rpg-like grid based game I am working on.
+I might dedicate a separate repo for it in the future.

 # BlackJack
 A simple game where you play blackjack, pretty self-explanatory.